n-momchilov/Project-Page/README.md

+# How the page is supposed to look when it works (design/structure/storytelling) - https://claude.site/artifacts/396af858-3821-45ed-8da5-462efe90bb08?fullscreen=false

 # Interactive Portfolio Project Page

 A dynamic and visually appealing project page template designed to showcase interactive features and components for portfolio projects.
 This template offers a customizable, reusable structure suitable for showcasing a wide variety of projects.